 You can return forms by post to address on form or visit the Service Desk at 45 John Street, Glasgow, G1 1JE.
 Please do not provide original documents, copies are accepted.

-Alternatively you can scan your completed application and evidence an email as an attachment to email@example.com
+Alternatively you can scan your completed application and evidence and email as an attachment to firstname.lastname@example.org

 If you are concerned that having your name or address on the register may affect your safety, there is an option to register as anonymous and your name and address will not appear on the register.